-During the recent webinar entitled Opening Doors with Families Using the Routines-Based Interview, many of our Early Intervention providers, expressed concern about the amount of time it takes to complete the RBI.
-You also voiced concern over how a family may feel during the process and how you feel about the RBI process.
-The OneOp FDEI team asked a former service coordinator, a parent, and a RBI trainer for their thoughts on these issues.
+Often early interventionists, express concerns about the amount of time it takes to complete the RBI.
+They also have concerns over how a family may feel during the RBI process.
+OneOp asked a former service coordinator, a parent, and a RBI trainer for their thoughts on these issues.
 Here is what they had to say.

 Point of View of a Service Coordinator: